KJOZ: Swaggart sells KJOJ, KJOJ-FM

 In 1998, KJOJ moved its studio located in The Woodlands to the Clear Channel studios in Houston after being sold by the Swaggart ministry.

 In May 2001, KJOJ began to simulcast KTJM 98.5 and its former sister KJOJ-FM as Rhythmic Oldies "Houston's Jammin Hits", along with KQUE 1230 AM.

 Liberman acquisition

 In July 2001, KJOJ and its FM sister were sold to Liberman Broadcasting, which resulted in both KJOJ and the FM counterpart simulcasting "La Raza" with 1230 & 98.5.

 In April 2010, Liberman leased KJOJ's 10 kW signal to Rahan Sidiqqui for Hum Tum City's South Asian programming.
 After several months IDing as simply "880 KJOJ" with Siddiqui's programming, it returned to simulcasting Houston's 1230 KQUE as Regional Mexican "Radio Ranchito" then as "La Ranchera".

 KJOJ becomes KJOZ; Radio Aleluya debuts

-It was sold to Daij Media LLC in 2012.
-During the license reassignment process, Daij Media filed to change calls to KJOZ upon consummation of the sale, in order to disassociate the station from the FM counterpart located in Freeport, Texas.
+The station was sold to Daij Media, LLC in 2012.
+Upon the consummation of the sale, the call sign was officially changed to KJOZ to distinguish it from the former KJOJ-FM located in Freeport, Texas.
+The new ownership switched the station to the Radio Aleluya Spanish Christian preaching and music format.
 Daij Media then switched KJOZ to Radio Aleluya Spanish Christian preaching and music programming from the Aleluya Broadcasting Network.